 Alcañiz is a town in “The Ebro Valley” between Barcelona and Madrid, and 2,5h drive from Albarracín.
 Around the town there's a sea of boulders with great quality sandstone with gray and orange colors.

 Alcañiz offers all kinds of styles including roofs, overhangs, crimpers, slopers, jugs, cracks and more.
 There are problems for all levels, and especially the quantity from 6B's to 7B's stands out.
-The first problems were established 12 years ago by local climbers and a lot of new ones have been opened especially in the past years.
-The expansion still continues and there are currently around 1500 problems and more waiting to be opened.
+The first problems were established 12 years ago by locals and a French climber Philippe.
+Since then multiple people have been opening new lines and the development has speeded up especially during the past years.
+The expansion still continues and there are currently close to 2 000 problems and more waiting to be opened.

 Most of the climbing areas are concentrated in two zones but some are further away.
 Overall Alcañiz is still a calm area compared to Albarracín and especially the smaller sectors are often quiet.